 Women's access to social security through their own job is the most guaranteed and continuous way of receiving social security.
 In these cases, women benefit from all kinds of social security benefits and become entitled to retirement through their own insurance.
 Situations such as marriage or divorce do not forfeit the rights they have acquired due to their own insurance.
 However, this situation is closely related to women's integration into working life.
-According to the 2017 statistics of TurkStat, while women make up half of the population of Turkey, they participate in the workforce at the ratio of one third compared to men.282 This situation shows that women benefit at a much lower rate from the insurance benefits based on working and paying premiums, as actively insured, compared to men.
+According to the 2021 statistics of TurkStat, while women make up half of the population of Turkey, the female employment rate was less than half of the male employment rate.
+This situation shows that women benefit at a much lower rate from the insurance benefits based on working and paying premiums, as actively insured, compared to men.
 Furthermore, women who manage to take part in the formal employment sector, are usually in precarious positions, due to atypical employment becoming widespread.
 Temporary agency employment, which was introduced in the EA (Article 7), constitutes a serious risk for women.